Find synonyms Find exact match

 INTRODUCTION — Interstitial lung disease (ILD) is a frequent complication of systemic sclerosis (SSc) that often has a poor prognosis.
 In a retrospective study of 619 patients with SSc, 40 percent of patients had a restrictive ventilatory defect (suggesting interstitial lung disease, ILD) either alone or in combination with pulmonary arterial hypertension .
 Herein, we discuss the prognosis and treatment of SSc-associated ILD.

 The clinical presentation and diagnosis of SSc lung disease and the treatment of SSc and SSc-associated pulmonary arterial hypertension are discussed separately.
-(See "Clinical manifestations of systemic sclerosis (scleroderma) lung disease" and "Evaluation for and diagnosis of lung disease in systemic sclerosis (scleroderma)" and "Overview of the treatment and prognosis of systemic sclerosis (scleroderma) in adults" and "Pulmonary arterial hypertension in systemic sclerosis (scleroderma): Definition, classification, risk factors, screening, and prognosis".)
+(See "Clinical manifestations, evaluation, and diagnosis of interstitial lung disease in systemic sclerosis (scleroderma)" and "Overview of pulmonary complications of systemic sclerosis (scleroderma)" and "Overview of the treatment and prognosis of systemic sclerosis (scleroderma) in adults" and "Pulmonary arterial hypertension in systemic sclerosis (scleroderma): Definition, classification, risk factors, screening, and prognosis".)

 DEFINITIONS — The term ILD is broadly used to describe a heterogeneous group of disorders that are classified together because of similar clinical, radiographic, physiologic, or pathologic manifestations.